ActiveThis profile is actively maintained

 Annova LNG receives final Environmental Impact Statement from FERC

 Annova LNG received its final Environmental Impact Statement (EIS) from the U.S. Federal Energy Regulatory Commission (Annova LNG press release).

 According to AnnovaLNG the Final Investment Decision is expected in early 2018, depending also on FERC approval (source AnnovaLNG).

 FERC requests analysis of risks associated with the proximity of SpaceX launch pad

 Federal Energy Regulatory Commision (FERC) has requested that the companies behind three proposed LNG terminals hire external experts to determine the risks of having the SpaceX launch pad nearby, in case of a failed launch.
 This request comes after a failed rocket launch on September 1st, during which a rocket exploded.
 FERC has deemed the additional information necessary to complete the Environmental Impact Statement.

-On May 26, 2016 Annova LNG's parent company, Exelon, extended its revolving credit facility, involving thirty financial institutions, to USD 600 million (maturity on May 26, 2021).
-Below is a list of these financial institutions.
+In May 2016 Annova LNG's parent company Exelon extended its revolving credit facility, financed by thirty financial institutions, to USD 600 million (maturing in May 2021).
+See below for details on financial institutions involved.